MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 If you're using [Selenium Tools for Microsoft Edge](https://github.com/microsoft/edge-selenium-tools) to add Microsoft Edge (Chromium) support to your Selenium 3 browser tests, update your tests as follows:

 1. Remove [Selenium Tools for Microsoft Edge](https://github.com/microsoft/edge-selenium-tools) from your project.
-It isn't necessary to use Selenium Tools for Microsoft Edge with Selenium 4, because Selenium 4 already has built-in support for Microsoft Edge.
+You don't need to use Selenium Tools for Microsoft Edge with Selenium 4, because Selenium 4 already has built-in support for Microsoft Edge (Chromium).

 1. Update your tests to use the built-in `EdgeDriver` and related classes that Selenium 4 provides instead.